zephyrproject-rtos/zephyr/doc/reference/kernel/other/atomic.rst

 Defining an Atomic Variable
 ===========================

 An atomic variable is defined using a variable of type :c:type:`atomic_t`.
+The corresponding non-atomic value type is :c:type:`atomic_val_t`.

 By default an atomic variable is initialized to zero.
 However, it can be given a different value using :c:macro:`ATOMIC_INIT`: